 The princess is what you’d imagine, highly organized, fortresses with archer towers and heavy knights inside for when you finally do crack in.
 Due to this level of organisation your casualties will be high, so siege tactics of at least 3:1 is needed which is a challenge in itself because you will be attacked when building up resources and your army.

-The DLC only benefits the game, if you’ve not really played the game then it’s probably not worth picking up, but if you’ve completed the campaign then grab it, for the modest price it’s worth it.
+The Princess and The Pig DLC only benefits the game, if you’ve not really played the game then it’s probably not worth picking up, but if you’ve completed the campaign then grab it, for the modest price it’s worth it.
 This review score is not score on the game itself but what the DLC brings to the game.

 Subscribe to our mailing list